4.4 Inclusive programmes for young people

 Monthly financial aid providing the young people concerned with increased autonomy.

-In addition to Garantie jeunes, the national strategy for the prevention and combat against poverty consists of several measures that are also for youths in a very precarious situation: A contractual agreement between the State and the departments will be implemented to ensure youths between 18 and 21 years old supported by the youth welfare office (ASE) do not leave the ASE without a solution.
+In addition to the Youth commitent contract, the national strategy for the prevention and combat against poverty consisted of several measures that are also for youths in a very precarious situation: A contractual agreement between the State and the departments will be implemented to ensure youths between 18 and 21 years old supported by the youth welfare office (ASE) do not leave the ASE without a solution.

-The National strategy includes a number of measures specifically targeting young people in situations of extreme precarity:
+The National strategy included a number of measures specifically targeting young people in situations of extreme precarity:

 - improvement of access to rights and social services with universalisation of the “unconditional social reception” scheme; the “Zero non-take-up territories” experiment and introduction of a digital safe so that each and every citizen who so wishes has a secure storage space for their personal data;

-- automatic renewal of complementary universal health coverage (CMU-C) for recipients of the RSA – Earned Income Supplement (Revenu de solidarité active);
+- automatic renewal of complementary universal health coverage (CMU-C) for recipients of the Active solidarity income (Revenu de solidarité active - RSA);

 - creation of 100 nursing homes and health centres in priority territories;